pirsch-analytics/docs/content/get-started/frontend-integration.md

     data-code="YOUR_IDENTIFICATION_CODE"></script>
 ```

-## Exclude Pages
+## Including/Exclude Pages

-The snippet offers a very flexible way to exclude pages.
+The snippet offers a very flexible way to include or exclude pages.
 You can exclude a single or multiple pages by specifing the `data-exclude` attribute.
 The content is a list of regular expressions that will be used to filter pages.

 ```html
 <script defer type="text/javascript" src="https://api.pirsch.io/pirsch.js"